Swarali2310/Adversarial_Attacks_And_Ensemble_Defense_For_NLP_Models/README.md

 | Tiny BERT                 |        75.36            |     0.0                 |  1 min                  |
 | BERT multilingual         |        91.94            |     5.0                 |  1 hr                   |

+The above tables provides us an information on various bert models there accuracy before the attack and after attack.
+We also did an analysis on both training and testing run time.
+For YELP Dataset Bert of YELP Polarity gives the best accuracy after attack that is around 8 percent.
+As Bert on YELP Polarity was trained for YELP Polarity dataset only it was expected that attack model will work best on that.
+However, for IMDB Dataset BERT multilingual gave best accuracy after attack that is 5 percent.
+We also concluded that for both YELP and IMDB dataset Tiny Bert takes least amount of training run time.
+This is maninly because of architecture of tiny bert with less layers in the network.

 ### Ensemble Model